Emptages of Thanet

 Henry Emptage and Ann Peal married in St Nicholas at Wade in 1763.
 They had five sons and three daughters.
 Five members of Team Emptage are descended from Henry and Ann Peal.

 Henry was baptised in St Nicholas at Wade in 1737.
 His parents were John and Ann.
 We believe his grandparents were William Emptage and Jane Hobday, William’s second wife.
 We think that William was baptised in St Peter’s, Thanet (now Broadstairs) in 1654 and, through the parish registers and the wills, are in the process of establishing his ancestors.
-So the tree for Henry Emptage and Ann Peal starts with Henry’s grandparents, William Emptage and Jane Hobday.
+So we have included William Emptage and Jane Hobday on the tree.

 Earlier Emptages